 How do I know if a course has a waitlist?

 The waitlist for a course will not become "active" until the course reaches capacity.
-This can be seen Using Schedule Planner and in the course search.
-There are three new columns that have been added to the display to help you know what your registration options are: WL Cap, WL Act, and WL Rem.
+This can be seen in the course search.
+There are three columns that have been added to the display to help you know what your registration options are: WL Cap, WL Act, and WL Rem.

 How do I get on the waitlist for a course?

-There are two (2) ways to add yourself to the waitlist for a course; Using Schedule Planner (if you need assistance planning your schedule) OR using the standard Add, Drop, or Withdraw option (if you already know the CRN's of the courses you want to take).
+You may add yourself to the waitlist for a course using the standard Add, Drop, or Withdraw option (if you already know the CRN's of the courses you want to take).
 In Add, Drop or Withdraw, you must type the CRN in the box at the bottom of the page and submit.
 You will not be able to access the waitlist by clicking on the "Class Search" button on this page.
 If a course has seats available, you will NOT have the option to add yourself to the waitlist.
 If the course is closed, and the waitlist is available, you will have the option to select "waitlist" to be put on the waitlist.

 How do I know I'm on the waitlist for a course?